typelevel/Laika/docs/introduction/intro.md

 Getting Started
 ---------------

-The current version is published to Maven Central for Scala 2.10.x.
+The current version is published to Maven Central for Scala 2.10 and 2.11.

 The sbt plugin is published to the sbt plugin repository for sbt 0.13.x.